TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 `font-size` will, as the property name suggests, set the size of the font.
 When giving a value to this property, the value should not contain any whitespace, e.g. `font-size: 22px` has no space between "22" and "px".

 `font-weight` affects the boldness of text, assuming the font supports the specified weight.
 This value can be a keyword, e.g. `font-weight: bold`, or a number between 1 and 1000, e.g. `font-weight: 700` (the equivalent of `bold`).
-Usually the numeric values will be in increments of 100 up to 900, though this will depend on the font.
+Usually, the numeric values will be in increments of 100 up to 900, though this will depend on the font.

 `text-align` will align text horizontally within an element, and you can use the common keywords you may have come across in word processors as the value for this property, e.g. `text-align: center`.